jeandiogo/locker/README.md

 	locker::xappend("a.txt", my_data);                                       //exclusively appends data to a file (data type must be insertable to std::fstream) locker::xappend("a.txt", "value", ':', 42);                              //exclusively appends multiple data to a file

-	locker::memory_map_t my_map = locker::xmap("a.txt");                     //exclusively maps a file to memory and returns a structure with a pointer to an array of unsigned chars locker::memory_map_t my_map = locker::xmap<true>("a.txt");               //same, but does not unlock the file at destruction (use this if the file was already lock before the call) unsigned char my_var = my_map.at(N);                                     //gets the N-th byte as an unsigned char, throws if file is smaller than N bytes unsigned char my_var = my_map[N];                                        //same, but does not check range my_map.at(N) = M;                                                        //assigns the value M to the N-th byte, throws if file is smaller than N bytes
+	locker::memory_map_t my_map = locker::xmap("a.txt");                     //exclusively maps a file to memory and returns a structure similar to an array of unsigned chars locker::memory_map_t my_map = locker::xmap<char>("a.txt");               //the type underlying the array can be chosen at instantiation via template argument unsigned char my_var = my_map.at(N);                                     //gets the N-th byte as an unsigned char, throws if file is smaller than N bytes unsigned char my_var = my_map[N];                                        //same, but does not check range my_map.at(N) = M;                                                        //assigns the value M to the N-th byte, throws if file is smaller than N bytes